plenus-cloud/plenuslb/README.md

       interfaceName: pl0
 ```

 The same notation can be used with EphemeralIPPool.
-It could be useful when there are multiple projects on the same cluster and only some project must be allowed to request IP addresses from the cloud provider.
+It could be useful when there are multiple projects on the same cluster and only some projects must be allowed to request IP addresses from the cloud provider.

 ## Build